EliasMyar/Cryptographic-microchip/README.md

 ## Notes and caveats

-- All four sketches currently use `DEVICE_ADDR 0x60`.
-If your chip has been reconfigured to a different I2C address at some point, update this `#define` consistently across whichever sketch you're flashing.
 - The AES mode in use throughout is **ECB** — each 16-byte block is encrypted independently, with no IV or chaining.
 This is a limitation of the ATECC608B's native `AES` command in this configuration, not a bug in